mitcombatrobotics/mitcombatrobotics.github.io/robots/uppercut.md

 subtitle: 250lb Heavyweight Robot
 bigimg: "/img/robots/uppercut/header.JPG"
 ---
-This 250lb beheamoth (currently in the making) is built to fight on the official Battlebots show.
+This 250lb beheamoth (currently in the making) is built to fight on the Battlebots show.

 ![](/img/robots/uppercut/Render5.JPG)